 - any certificates relating to the installation, testing and maintenance of specified systems

 - any other documentation requested at the time the building consent was issued or during the construction process.

 Once received, the application and supporting documentation will be assessed by a building control officer for completeness.
 If any of the required documentation is missing, we will request further information and the application will be placed on hold.

 The Council has 20 working days to decide whether to issue the Code Compliance Certificate.

-Having received an application for a CCC and it is found that not all the required information has been submitted with the application the 20 day processing clock will be suspended.
-A letter will be sent to the applicant requesting the outstanding information.
+Having received an application for a CCC and it is found that not all the required information has been submitted with the application, the 20 day processing clock will be suspended.
+The applicant will be informed of the outstanding information still required.

 The clock is re-started on the following working day the complete CCC application or complete request for information is received and the processing of the application will continue.
 Buildings that require a compliance schedule will also have this issued with the CCC.

 The Council will issue the Code Compliance Certificate if it is satisfied: